.packages file for initializations when

 command in the window where you want to run the package, e.g.

-will load all iraf
+package iraf will load all iraf initializations

 in the current shell, after which you can just type cl

-to start iraf
+to start iraf.

-Of course the user can also place a list of package
+Of course the user can also place a list of package commands

-in his or her .cshrc
+in his or her .cshrc or .settings files.

 By the way, the number of packages that require a